Australian UDI system

 No patient information is collected or stored in the AusUDID.
 Patient data is managed by hospitals and healthcare providers.

-We are introducing UDI in phases over a 5-year period, which will allow medical device sponsors and manufacturers to progressively comply with the UDI requirements.
+We are introducing UDI in phases over a 5-year period with compliance for high-risk medical devices first, followed by lower risk devices over later years.
+This allows medical device sponsors or manufacturers to progressively prepare for and comply with UDI requirements.

 UDI enquiries